jaquecr/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Labs/09-create-power-bi-dashboard.md

     ![Picture 7](Linked_image_Files/09-create-power-bi-dashboard_image23.png)

-1. Select any one of the suggested questions beneath the Q&A box, in blue boxes, and review the response.
+1. Select any one of the suggested questions beneath the Q&A box and review the response.

 1. Remove all text from the Q&A box, and enter the following: **Sales YTD**